For best experience please turn on javascript and use a modern browser!

 The Master's programme in Art and Performance Research Studies is open for application to students with a Bachelor's degree from an accredited university in the humanities or social sciences with a minimum of 30 ECTS (equivalent to a full-time semester of academic studies) taken in the field of art history, musicology, theatre and performance studies or cultural studies.
 You are expected to have an awareness of basic theoretical notions in the above fields.

-It is not possible to apply to this programme with a degree from a Dutch University of Applied Sciences (hbo), other than an Arts Academy.
-We do not offer a specific pre-master's programme (schakelprogramma) for this research Master's.
+The academic specialisation (Art and Performance Studies specialisation) is not open to students with a degree from a Dutch University of Applied Sciences (hbo).
+We do not offer a preparatory programme (schakelprogramma) for this Master's.

 English language requirements